pylia22/countries/readme.md

 ### CityController Endpoints

 The CityController provides RESTful endpoints for managing city data within the application.
-Below are the available endpoints and their functionalities:
+Below are the available endpoints and their functionalities.
+Please note the open-api documentation is available as well at http://localhost:8080/swagger-ui/index.html.

 ##  GET /cities: Retrieves a paginated list of all cities.